stephaneVercouillieBMID/slate/source/index.html.md

 **registration** | Unsupported | Not supported due to “client dynamic registration”is not supported.
 The client registration process is done during the partner onboarding.

 #### Authorization Response specifications
 Once the authentication is finished (successfully or not), itsme will open the Universal/App Link indicated in the **redirect_uri**.
-If this **redirect_uri** is not registered as a Universal/App Link on your side, it will be opened as a URL in the default mobile browser.
+If this **redirect_uri** is not registered as a Universal/App Link on your side, it will be opened as a URL in theinterpreted as an default mobile browser.

 The content of the Authorization Response is exactly the same as per Web Desktop flow.